 Plan Properly

-When planning, remember that working at height should be avoided wherever possible and only completed if totally necessary and all reasonable preventative measures have been considered.
+When planning, also remember that working at height should be avoided wherever possible and only completed if totally necessary and all reasonable preventative measures have been considered.

 Assess Risks